Sweet and Sour Chicken. Crispy juicy chicken coated in a sweet, tangy, sticky sauce. A popular Chinese dish ready in 30 minutes.

 Ingredients

-For this recipe youโll need the following sweet and sour chicken ingredients.
+For this recipe you’ll need the following sweet and sour chicken ingredients.
 Please scroll down to the below recipe card for full measurements.

 - Boneless skinless chicken thighs: or substitute with boneless skinless chicken breasts.
 Chicken thighs yield the best juiciest flavor thanks to the fat.
-However, if you're looker for a leaner alternative, you can use boneless chicken breasts.
-If you choose to use breast, please reduce the cooking time to 3-5 minutes until juices run clear or until an internal temperature of 165F.
+However, if you're looker for a leaner alternative, use boneless chicken breasts.
+If you use breast, please reduce the cooking time to 3-5 minutes until juices run clear or until an internal temperature of 165F.
 Chicken breast tends to dry out faster.

 - Red bell pepper: or feel free to substitute with yellow, orange or green bell peppers.

 - Pineapple (optional): You may use canned or fresh pineapple.
-The choice is up to you!

 - Yellow onion or white onion: This adds a wonderful sharp flavor to the sour sauce recipe.